Anas-Elhounsri/Anas-Elhounsri/README.md

 A CE graduate from KHAS Istanbul and Data Science Master student at UPM in Madrid, currently part time researcher at Ontology Engineering Group.
 My main interests are:
-- AI & Machine Learning models 🤖
+- AI & Machine Learning models (Especially LLMs and NLP) 🤖
-- Data Engineering and processing 💾
+- Data Processing & Engineering 💾
-- Cybersecurity 🔒
+- Cybersecurity Applications with AI/ML 🔒

 <!--
 **Anas-Elhounsri/Anas-Elhounsri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.